MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 Use the following steps to verify the functionality of the deployment by viewing the WebLogic Server admin console and the sample app:

 1. Paste the **adminConsoleExternalUrl** value into the address bar of an Internet-connected web browser.
-You should see the familiar WebLogic Server admin console login screen.
+You should see the familiar WebLogic Server admin console sign-in screen.

 1. Sign in with the username `weblogic` and the password you entered when deploying WebLogic Server from the Azure portal.
 Recall that this value is `wlsAksCluster2022`.